MauroPatrizi/depat/README.md

 #### Script: [Powershell script for FileServer permissions](FileServer/SMB_Icacls.ps1)

 ## **Virtualisation**
 ESXi 6.7.
-Hypvervisor accessing the SAN storage.
-Hosting docker containers replicating the internal DNS server in case of high traffic.
+Hypvervisor with a VMFS datastore using the SAN storage.
-#### Configuration: Alma Linux 9 VM in which we created a custom docker image (docker commit) from an Ubuntu image configured to replicate the internal DNS.
+#### VMs configured in the server: Alma Linux 9 with a custom docker image (docker commit) from an Ubuntu image configured to replicate the internal DNS.
+Custom image used to open multiple containers in case of high traffic.

 ## **SAN**
 Alma Linux 9.
 Two iSCSI Targets replicating for high availability and using a virtual IP address.
 Replication configured with drbd using a RAID5 /dev/md0 and high availability configured with pacemaker and corosync (modules ocf_heartbeat_IPaddr2, ocf_heartbeat_iSCSITarget and  ocf_heartbeat_iSCSILogicalUnit)